hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 The sequencing saturation plot is a measure of library complexity.
 In scRNA, more genes can be detected with higher sequencing depth.
 At a point, you reach sequencing saturation where you do not gain any more meaningful insights which is what the dotted line represents here.

 Similar to the sequencing saturation plot, looking at the median gene per cells against mean reads per cell will indicate if your have over or under-sequenced.
-The slop near the endpoint can be used to determine how much benefit would be gained from sequencing more deeply.
+The slope near the endpoint can be used to determine how much benefit would be gained from sequencing more deeply.

 <p align="center">
 <img src="../img/web_summary_seq_saturation.png" width="1200">